By combining telescope observations with advanced modeling, astronomers have found a rare triple quasar, called QQQ J1519+062.

 It is very difficult to observe triplet quasar systems, because of observational limits that prevent researchers from differentiating multiple nearby bodies from one another at astronomical distances.
 Moreover, such phenomena are presumed to be very rare.

-The team led by Emanuele Farina of the University of Insubria in Como, Italy, combined observations from the New Technology Telescope of the European Southern Observatory at La Silla, Chile and from the Calar Alto Observatory in Spain with advanced modelling.
+The team led by Emanuele Farina of the University of Insubria in Como, Italy, combined observations from the New Technology Telescope of the European Southern Observatory at La Silla, Chile and from the Calar Alto Observatory in Spain with advanced modeling.
 This enabled them to find the triplet quasar, called QQQ J1519+0627.
 The light from the three quasars has traveled 9 billion light years to reach us, which means the light was emitted when the universe was only a third of its current age.

 Advanced analysis confirmed that what the team found was indeed three distinct sources of quasar energy and that the phenomenon is extremely rare.